chickensoft-games/chickensoft_site/blog/2022-11-27-godot-unity-alternative/index.md

 Addons, on the other hand, allow you to reuse _anything_.
 :::

-If git submodules also sound too painful to you, Chicken allows you to declare what addons your project needs in an `addons.json` file so it can install them for you.
+If git submodules also sound too painful to you, GodotEnv allows you to declare what addons your project needs in an `addons.json` file so it can install them for you.

-Chicken also lets you install addons by copying or symlinking to local folders.
+GodotEnv also lets you install addons by copying or symlinking to local folders.

 ```js
 {